toptensoftware/JsonKit/readme.md

 ## Attributes

-PetaJson provides two attributes for decorating objects for serialization - [Json] and [JsonExclude].
+JsonKit provides two attributes for decorating objects for serialization - [Json] and [JsonExclude].

 The [Json] attribute when applied to a class or struct marks all public properties and fields for serialization: